katholt/reddog-nf/README.md

 * Using Kat's approach to determine alleles at high quality SNP sites
     - this impacts allele filtering at 95% conservation as alleles can differ from previous method
     - usually less sites with known alleles as we now only consider >=Q20 alignments for consensus calls
+* During matrix aggregation ingroup/outgroup is not calculated for replicons with < 2 passing isolates
+    - instead the group status is set to undetermined
 * Coding consequences does not assess alleles in features that have compound locations
     - occurs when gene crosses contig boundary or due to annotation
     - several genes in the Hi reference have compound location annotations to just show frameshifts